BillyFrcs/FlappyBird/README.md

 ## Getting started

-- Clone or download this repository, and open in your favorite IDE or text editor (Recommended using VS Code) on linux.
+- Clone or download this repository, and open in your favorite IDE or text editor (Recommended using Visual studio code).

 ```
 git clone https://github.com/BillyFrcs/FlappyBird.git